 Welcome to Day 5 of the Finding Funding Challenge!

-Today, we'll consider top tips and tricks that will make your grant a standout.
+Today, we'll consider top tips and tricks that will make your grant proposal a standout.
 Below are some initial considerations, drawn in part from this Art History and Communications professor and the National Institutes of Health.

 Tip #1 Follow the Granting Agency’s Guidelines, with attention to: